BolotZhusupekov07/sorting_algorithms_visualized/README.md

 ## Code

 The program is fully self-explanatory, one thing may stand out and that is `yield` and `yield from`.`FuncAnimation` class takes four parameters and other additional parameters; and makes an animation by repeatedly calling a function _func_.
 In order to pass data to _func_ and each _frame_, we need to use __generator functions__.
-Generator functions allow us to declare a function that behaves like an iterator, i.e. it behaves as _for loop_.
+Generator functions allow us to declare a function that behaves like an iterator, i.e. that behaves as _for loop_.
 Therefore to convert simple function(that returns just one value in the end) to generator functions we use `yield` and `yield from`( to be able to access value one value at a time).

 | Parameter | Description |